EF-Code/mytonwallet-bug-reports/README.md

 ## 🛡️ Overview

 This repository contains my submissions for the **MyTonWallet Bug Bounty Program**.
-As a professional security researcher and bug bounty hunter, I have conducted a thorough assessment of the MyTonWallet Android Application, focusing on its UI, layout and logic flow.
+As a professional security researcher and bug bounty hunter, I have conducted a thorough assessment of the MyTonWallet Android Application focusing on its UI, layout and logic flow.

 All findings are responsibly disclosed and follow the scope and guidelines outlined by the bounty program organizers.